 *Only grades earned at Texas State University are considered in determining if a student is in good academic standing, on probation, or suspension.

-The University College Office of the Dean will notify all General Studies, Exploratory, Exploratory Professional, and Exploratory International Studies majors who are placed on academic suspension via Texas State email.
+The University College Office of the Dean will notify all General Studies, Exploratory, and Exploratory Professional majors who are placed on academic suspension via Texas State email.

 Suspended students who do not provide documentary evidence of extenuating circumstances will not be reinstated.